DegreeWorks Plan of Study FAQ

 When should I submit my Planner?

 Try to submit your Planner by your second semester so you can use the auditing features of DegreeWorks to monitor your progress.
-Follow the instructions here.
+Follow the instructions for filing your Plan of Study.

 What if I don’t have my committee by the second semester of my program?